Roy75117/Holux_M-241_Guidance/README.en.md

 ## Preface

 The Holux M-241 has been discontinued, and the original company has also been dissolved.
-Information can only be obtained online.
+Information can only be obtained online community.
 This page describes how to use the Holux M-241 on Windows 11 and Apple Silicon (e.g., MacBook Air M3), including:

 - Driver installation